shravani1708/CreditRiskPrediction/README.md

 Support Vector Machine (SVM): A support vector machine classifier is trained and evaluated using the same metrics.<br/>

 Each model's performance is reported using the classification_report function, which gives a detailed summary of precision, recall, F1-score, and support for both classes (0 and 1).

+**Conclusion**<br/>
+The credit risk analysis has been performed using multiple machine learning models.
+The choice of the best model may depend on the specific requirements and the importance of precision, recall, or other metrics in the context of the application.
+Further fine-tuning and hyperparameter optimization could be performed to improve the model's performance.